 Contents

-webinar image
+On-demand webinar

 Most modern devices employ differential signaling to meet high-speed and high data-rate needs.
 Controlling differential signaling in rigid PCBs is simple if proper design principles and tools are used.
 However, handling differential signaling in flex circuits poses some design challenges.

 Maintaining the equal and opposite amplitude and timing relationship are the prerequisites when using differential pairs.
 For example, a common-mode signal may be 1.5V with 0.25V differential signals riding on it.
-The line “A” of the differential pair could be (1.5V + 0.25V = 1.75V) and line “B” is (1.5V – 0.25V = 1.25V).
+The line “A” of the differential pair could be (1.5V + 0.25V = 1.75V), and line “B” is (1.5V – 0.25V = 1.25V).
 The difference between the two lines is +0.5V.
 When the voltage on B (1.75V) is higher than the voltage on A (1.25V), the difference between A and B will be -0.5V.
 Because of the smaller difference in voltage between the two lines (which is only 0.5V here), differential pairs act faster than the single-ended line.
-Therefore, the signal speed on the differential traces is more.
+Therefore, the signal speed on the differential traces is higher.

-When do we need differential signaling?
+When do you need differential signaling?

 Differential signaling is required when:

-• The ground connections between the ends of the signal path are weak
+- The ground connections between the ends of the signal path are weak

-• There is a substantial attenuation along the signal path
+- There is a substantial attenuation along the signal path

-• There is a requirement to send a lot of information in a short amount of time, i.e., high data-rate needs
+- There is a requirement to send a lot of information in a short amount of time, i.e., high data rate needs

 How to design flex boards to achieve differential signaling?

-Microstrip allows for thinner flexible PCB design (2 layers with a thin core), whereas stripline increases flex thickness considerably (3 layers with 2 thicker cores).
+Microstrip allows for a thinner flexible PCB design (2 layers with a thin core), whereas stripline increases flex thickness considerably (3 layers with 2 thicker cores).
 A stripline PCB geometry is around 75% thicker than a microstrip design.

 Shielding requirements are evaluated to determine which configuration will be suitable.
 In a nutshell, thinner controlled impedance trace widths support thinner copper and cores, resulting in improved flexibility and mechanical bend reliability.